veltman/learninglunches/webservers/README.md

 HTTP responses have optional extra headers, just like requests do.
 Examples include:

 * `Content-Type: text/html` means "This is an HTML document."
 When your browser knows whether to display something as a web page or download it as a different kind of file, this is usually why.
 For example, `Content-Type: application/pdf` would tell it to open it as a PDF file instead.
-* `Last-Modified: Tue, 16 Apr 2013 12:20:41 GMT` means "This file hasn't changed since April 16, 2013, in case you want to use a cached version instead."
+* `Last-Modified: Mon, 15 Apr 2013 12:20:41 GMT` means "This file hasn't changed since April 15, 2013, in case you want to use a cached version instead."
 * `Cache-Control: no-cache` means "Hey, don't cache this file.
 If they ask for the same URL later, come get a new version.
 Seriously, don't cache it.
 No, really, don't.
-Please?"
-Dealing with caching is hard.
-We'll talk more about it later.
+Please?"  (dealing with caching is hard)

 Wikipedia has a longer list of HTTP response headers:
 http://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Responses